-With more than 160 years of history, VWR International, LLC has weathered all types of storms – literally – from floods, fires and earthquakes to mergers, acquisitions and name changes.
+With more than 160 years of history, the VWR name has weathered all types of storms – literally – from floods, fires and earthquakes to mergers, acquisitions and name changes.

 And in many ways, the early days of VWR and its predecessors closely resemble the present-day VWR – our various incarnations have added many talented individuals and successful organizations to our story over the years.
 Here is a brief look back at the people and events that have shaped our rich history.